ericrenone/Adaptive-Gain-Control-Learning/README.md

 • Path A is the explorer, and Path B is the map-maker.

-• Path B represents true adaptive learning, robust across seeds and instances, while Path A demonstrates why naive gradient drift fails in noisy environments.
+• Path B represents adaptive learning, while Path A demonstrates why naive gradient drift fails in noisy environments.

 • This creates a self-regulating learning process.